-Note: Current and Request Years Financial Reports and statistical information must be updated in CADAC no earlier than 60 days before the deadline.
+Note: Current and request year financial and statistical information must be updated in CADAC no earlier than 60 days before the deadline.

 - If an applicant’s financial statements are not available on the deadline, they must be uploaded to CADAC as soon as possible, and no later than six months after the organization’s year-end.